 It means that when an accident causes injuries, it’s a good idea to consult an attorney who has proven experience in auto accidents.
-At the Law Offices of Samuel I. Kane, our highly experienced attorneys are ready to listen to the details of your situation and answer any questions about your legal options.
+At the Law Office of Samuel I. Kane, our highly experienced Las Cruces car accident attorneys are ready to listen to the details of your situation and answer any questions about your legal options.
 You may have more options than you realize, and even if you don’t want to sue for damages you should still make sure you are protected if someone else brings a lawsuit against you.

-If you’ve been in an automobile accident and have questions about what to do next, please call our offices at (575) 526-5263 for your free consultation.
+If you’ve been in an automobile accident and have questions about what to do next, please call our office at (575) 526-5263 for your free consultation.

 NMSU Student Project Aims to Reduce Child Injury from Auto Accidents